galanodel2010/ee462/Project_3/README.md

 You have to commit at least the following files until the deadline:

-- MATLAB code for characterisation
+- MATLAB code(.m file) for characterization
 - The Simulink models
 - A project report describing your models in detail (Your simulation results should be embedded in your report).